 G M McDowell

-George M McDowell (1855/56-1907) was born in France as a British subject, the son of an Irish naval surgeon, who by 1861 was living in St Helier, Jersey with his family.
+George Moore McDowell (1855/56-1907) was born in France as a British subject, the son of an Irish naval surgeon, who by 1861 was living in St Helier, Jersey with his family.
 The circumstances of the son’s training are not known and little is known of his later life.
-The only definite reference in official records during this time was in 1891, when he was listed as a single man, described as an artist, painter and sculptor and living at 16 Red Lion Square, London.
-He designed at least one window (at Pakenham, Suffolk) that was made by Heaton, Butler and Bayne.
-A record of George Moore Macdowell (sic), of 23 Great Castle Street, London W and other addresses in the area, who exhibited at the RA as a stained glass painter between 1882 and 1885 (Graves), almost certainly refers to the same man.
+The only certain reference in official records during this time was in 1891, when he was listed as a single man, described as an artist, painter and sculptor and living at 16 Red Lion Square, London.
+A record of George Moore Macdowell (sic), of 23 Great Castle Street, London W and other addresses in the area, who exhibited at the RA as a stained glass painter between 1882 and 1885 (Graves), must refer to the same man.
+At least at this time he appears to have been a freelance designer whose work includes at least one window (at Pakenham, Suffolk) that was made by Heaton, Butler and Bayne.

 Frederick (or Frederic) Mace (c1804-after 1843) entered the RA Schools in 1818 and he is said to have been a pupil of Sir F Chantrey.
 He produced mainly busts that were exhibited at the RA, the last of them in 1838 and also several monuments, some at a later date.
 In 1841 he was living in Belgravia, Westminster, described as a sculptor. but there is no record of him later than 1843, the date of a monument by him at South Runcton, Norfolk.